Boo! Being a Physician Can Be Downright Scary

 I could write another 10,000 words on just how frightful a physician’s workday can be, but I think I’ve gotten the point across.
 On one hand, I take pride in the fact that I face these scary moments on a semi-regular basis, and can handle them with at least a semblance of confidence and calm.
 It’s a learned behavior.
 To be honest, though, every scary moment comes with an adrenaline rush that’s impossible to dismiss.
 Some physicians live for it; I live to avoid it.

-There will be at least a few more moments of terror before I set aside the laryngoscope.
-I can accept that, but if I could finish out my career without another scary moment, I would retire a happy man.
+There will be at least a few more moments of terror in the one more year before I set aside the laryngoscope.
+I can accept that, but if I could finish out my career without another scary moment, I would enter into early retirement a happy man.

 What’s the scariest thing that happens at your job?
 I’ve shared which aspects I’ll miss the most; which aspects of your job will you miss the least?